zhxinyu/cosan/selection_&_evaluation.md

 3. comment format
 4. how to tune hyperparameters if a model has multiple hyper-parameters?

+### for each metric function
+  1. the first step is always check whether the shape of both input matrix are the same If not, exceptions will be thrown

 ### Model Selection and Evaluation Design

 ```